List of Purchase College people

-The following is a list of individuals associated with State University of New York at Purchase through attending as a student, or serving as a member of the faculty or staff.
+The following is a list of individuals associated with Purchase College, State University of New York through attending as a student, or serving as a member of the faculty or staff.

 Notable alumni

-Conservatory of Theater Arts and Film alumni
+Conservatory of Theater Arts and Film

 The alumni of the Conservatory of Theater Arts and Film, compose what has been called the "Purchase Mafia" by several different sources, including Edie Falco and Hal Hartley.
-The term was first coined by casting director, Eve Brandstein, and later used in multiple biographical listings of Purchase alumni on the Internet Movie Database.
-It was later picked up by the press when actress and Purchase alumna, Edie Falco, came to national attention as a result of her role on HBO's mob drama, The Sopranos.
+The term was first coined by casting director Eve Brandstein, and later used in multiple biographical listings of Purchase alumni on the Internet Movie Database.
+It was later picked up by the press when actress and Purchase alumna Edie Falco came to national attention as a result of her role on HBO's mob drama, The Sopranos.

 Actors and actresses

 Notable alumni and former students from the Conservatory of Theater Arts & Film include: